 Robust Oversight and Communications

 For the effort to be successful, employees need to meet you “halfway” -- meaning, enlist their help so they (and you) get the most out of the experience.
-Do this by communicating the purpose of the effort, what you’d like staff to learn (in terms of specific learning goals), and what you hope the long-term impact will be to them and the organization.
+Do this by communicating the purpose of the effort, what you’d like staff to learn (in terms of specific learning goals), and what you hope the long-term impact will be to them and the organisation.
 To keep nerves from fraying in the process, it’s also a good idea to be clear about timelines: how long will it be and what happens after?
 If you make a commitment, stick to it barring exceptional circumstances.
 Recall that one of the main goals is to reduce attrition and maximize engagement: to the extent staff see your efforts as “a reorg” or to the extent it is stress-generating in other ways (for example lasting an indeterminate amount of time) you undermine your own efforts in doing this.

 Lastly, measure your progress.
 Are staff meeting their learning objectives within the anticipated timelines?
 Measuring the success or failure is important both because it is a “throttle” that will allow you to tweak your approach over time but also helps you build internal “capital” in other ways – for example if you want to extend the effort outside of security and into other adjacent teams (e.g. audit, legal, or even business teams.)